 In the period 2013-2015 the ‘Life in Kyrgyzstan’ Study is being funded by DFID as part of the Growth and Labour Market-Low Income Country (GLM-LIC) Programme.
 The Principal Investigator of the project is Professor Tilman Brück, who is also the Director of ISDC – International Security and Development Center based in Berlin and Team Leader, Development Economics at IGZ near Berlin.
 The consortium currently includes SIPRI as the lead institution, the University of Central Asia as the main Kyrgyz partner and several research institutions from Asia, Europe and North America.

 The ‘Life in Kyrgyzstan’ Study data is openly available: it can be used by any interested party for non-for-profit research, policy analysis and teaching purposes.
-The survey questionnaires and interviewer manuals can be downloaded on the project web site.
+The survey questionnaires and interviewer manuals can be downloaded here or on the project web site.

 The 2013 Life in Kyrgyzstan Study data is available for external researchers from IZA’s International Data Service Center (IDSC).
 The platform contains the page for the data, including data, documentation and publications.
 The data are made available after registration of the users and signing a data use contract.
 The LiK data survey link is here.

 “Life in Kyrgyzstan” Conference, Bishkek, 1-2 October 2015